Thinking About Homeschooling? 10 Honest Questions to Help You Decide

 • Shelving for books

-Books can be expensive and will be your major cost of homeschooling.
-It is not uncommon for a single subject, especially math, to run around $100 per child for a major math publisher.
-However, especially in the lower grades, some families save money by using simple math workbooks picked up almost anywhere.
+However, especially in the lower grades, many families save money by using simple math workbooks picked up almost anywhere.
 In lower grades, many families rely heavily on the library for studies in science and reading materials.

 We buy most of our books used to save money.
 There is a robust market out there for buying and selling used homeschool materials!
 If you have multiple children and plan to homeschool for several years, you can also cut costs by re-using textbooks from child to child over the years.